fluidity-money/passport.superposition.so/README.md

 # Superposition Passport

-Superposition Passport is a UTXO-based system of spending signatures given to the matching engine, which are then provided on-chain if the constraints are validated to the Solver engine.
-Balances are created with a timestamp, which is then hashed to create a snowflake, which is then used to create new snowflakes as a derivative.
+Superposition Passport is a UTXO-based system of spending signatures given by the Matching engine, which are then provided on-chain if the constraints are validated to the Solver engine.

-The conversion taking place internally is the conversion from the applicative from in `src/applicative.rs`, to `src/state_machine.rs`, with the application taking place using a local conversion dependent on the state to the local contract.
+The conversion taking place internally is the conversion from the Applicative from in `src/applicative.rs`, to `src/state_machine.rs`, with the application taking place using a local conversion dependent on the state to the local contract.
 Following the conversion, the state is converted to a local type that is converted to the Emissions type, which is